-Delta Burke: Healthier and Happier
+Delta Burke's Journey to a Healthier and Happier Life

 Actress Delta Burke reached some of her highest heights and lowest depths when starring as Suzanne Sugarbaker, the vain ex-beauty queen on the television sitcom Designing Women.
-Nominated twice for an Emmy, Delta also endured relentless public ridicule over her televised weight gain.
+Nominated twice for an Emmy, Burke also endured relentless public ridicule over her televised weight gain.

 Dealing with Weight

 As a beauty queen in her 20s, Burke constantly struggled to keep her weight in check and used any means available to stay skinny.

 She had hypoglycemia and remembered being told that if she wasn't careful, she could develop diabetes.
 "I didn't understand," Burke said.
 Diabetes does run in her family, but she believed it was the weight she gained during the filming of Designing Women that ultimately triggered her diagnosis of type 2 diabetes.
 By the time she left the show in 1991, she weighed an all-time high of 215 pounds.

 Through diet and exercise, Burke began to lose some weight, but it was slow going until she realized she had to change her mindset.
 "I was telling myself that I was a bad person because I couldn't lose the weight fast enough," she told EatingWell when interviewed.
 "I decided to stop beating myself up and started to give myself credit for maintaining weight."

 In 1998, Burke's grandmother died, her beloved pet Maltese passed away, and her mother was diagnosed with breast cancer.
 Her acting career was hibernating, and she was working on a clothing line for plus-size women.
 "I was on the road a lot.
 I was tired.
 My body didn't feel right.
 I knew something was wrong, but nobody could tell me what," Burke said.
 "They said I had Epstein-Barr.
 I knew it was something else.
 Then one doctor did the right tests and told me I had diabetes."